chintakjoshi/go-llm-chatbot/README.md

   - Create an account
   - Generate an API key
   - Copy the key to `OPENROUTER_API_KEY`

+### Providing Knowledge to the LLM

+- **Navigate to `services/knowledge.go`**:
+  - Update your personal details, including projects, skills, and contact information.

 ### Backend Setup & Running